Department of Labor Logo United States Department of Labor

 Changes to area definitions

 The OEWS program uses standard metropolitan area definitions from the U.S. Office of Management and Budget (OMB).
-For the New England states, OEWS uses the New England City and Town Area (NECTA) definitions rather than the Metropolitan Statistical Area (MSA) definitions.
 The OEWS nonmetropolitan areas use definitions that are specific to the OEWS program and are developed in cooperation with the state workforce agencies.

-The OEWS program implemented major revisions to the area definitions in the May 2005 and May 2015 estimates.
-The May 2005 estimates introduced revised OMB area definitions based on the results of the 2000 decennial census.
-The May 2015 estimates introduced revised definitions based on the 2010 census.
-In addition to the major revisions in May 2005 and May 2015, smaller revisions were implemented in other years.
+The OEWS program implemented major revisions to the area definitions in the May 2005, May 2015, and May 2024 estimates.
+The May 2005 estimates introduced revised OMB area definitions based on the results of the 2000 census.
+The May 2015 and May 2024 estimates introduced revised definitions based on the 2010 and 2020 censuses, respectively.
+In addition to these major revisions, smaller revisions were implemented in other years.
 Because the OEWS nonmetropolitan areas cover the remainder of each state outside of the OMB-defined metropolitan areas, changes to the metropolitan area definitions may also affect the nonmetropolitan area definitions.

 Changes to sample size and reference period